MXchuck/mxMinecraft_paper_2022/README.md

 ## Server Rules
 - Though a virtual world, the Student Handbook considers Minecraft a place on campus.
 Anything you say or do on our server will be treated the same as if you said it or did it publicly in StuFac; all school rules and norms apply.
-- Griefing is a toxic behavior in which one player deliberately harasses another player using the game's mechanics.
-Griefing is not allowed and will not be tolerated on our server.
+- You must be a member of the Middlesex community in good standing with a verified account to access this server.
-- You must be a Middlesex student in good standing with a verified account to access this server.
+- While pranks and friendly mischief can be fun amongst friends, malicious griefing crosses a line is not allowed.
+Anytime you are unsure, please employ empathy and ask how you'd feel if it happened to you.
 - [Click here to read our Security Policy](/SECURITY.md)

 ## About Us